ukayani/scalator-ecs/akka-cluster-post.md

 ### Overview

-Our first step towards deployment will be to package our clustered application as a docker container and publish it to a Docker registry.
+Our first step towards deployment will be to package our clustered application as a Docker container and publish it to a Docker registry.
 We will use SBT to accomplish these steps.

 Once our artifact is published we will tackle the problem of making nodes addressable across container instances.
 We will then run our nodes by creating a Task Definition and ECS Service.